idmshawn/learning_notes/sw_eng/patterns.md

 ## 创建型

 ### 单例模式(Singleton)  :star:
+Ensure a class only has one instance and provide a global point of access to it.

 ### 工厂方法(Factory Method) :star: :star: :star:
 Define an interface for creating an object, but let subclass decide which class to instantiate.
 Factory Method lets a classs defer instantiation to subclasses.